Medically Reviewed By

 Important Facts About Stage 4 Mesothelioma

-- Stage 4 mesothelioma is the final stage, often called the “end stage” of mesothelioma.
+- Stage 4 mesothelioma is the most advanced and final stage of the cancer and is sometimes referred to as the “end stage” of mesothelioma.

-- The average survival is around one year, sometimes less, although immunotherapy is helping.
+- The average survival time is approximately one year, although immunotherapy and other advancements are giving hope for a longer life expectancy.

 What Is Stage 4 Mesothelioma?